manavsehgal/rapid-app-workflow/develop_nodejs_web_apps.md

 **Mobile Web hybrid apps** designed using frameworks like Phonegap and Cordova.

 **Server side apps** for back-end jobs on the server talking to a database or another front-end app.
-This also includes web or data servers that you can create using Node.js.
+This category also includes custom Web servers that you can create using Node.js.

 **API endpoints** are server side apps with published application programming interface.

 **Static generated web sites** where Node.js runs on the development server.
 Generators pre-compile, package, and optimize HTML, CSS, and JS to serve as static assets.

 ## Recommended workflow for Node.js

+Sequence suggests the order in which you setup these workflow steps.

+- **Cloud9** for Web browser based code editing on the Cloud.

 - **NVM** for Node Version Management.